Rev. Dr. Stephen A. Macchia

 ministry which focuses on the spiritual formation needs of leaders and the spiritual discernment processes of leadership

 teams in local church and parachurch ministry settings nationwide.
-He is the author of several books, including Broken and Whole (IVP, 2016), Outstretched Arms of Grace (LTI Publication, 2015), Path of a Beloved Disciple (LTI Publication, 2014), Wellspring (LTI Publication, 2014), Crafting a Rule of Life: An Invitation to the Well-Ordered Way (IVP, 2012), Becoming a
+He is the author of several books, including Broken and Whole (IVP, 2016), Outstretched Arms of Grace (LTI Publication, 2015), Path of a Beloved Disciple (LTI Publication, 2014), Wellspring (LTI Publication, 2014), Crafting a Rule of Life: An Invitation to the Well-Ordered Way (IVP, 2012), the Baker Best-seller Becoming a

 Healthy Church, released in January 1999 by Baker Books (translated into Korean by Agape Publishing in 2000, in Spanish by

-Mundo Hispano in 2002, in Chinese 2003, and the Thai language in 2006), the Becoming A Healthy Church Workbook (Baker Books, 2001, available in Chinese), Becoming A Healthy Disciple (Baker
+Mundo Hispano in 2002, in Chinese 2003, and the Thai language in 2006), Becoming A Healthy Church Workbook (Baker Books, 2001, available in Chinese), Becoming A Healthy Disciple (Baker

-Baker Books in January 2004, the Becoming A Healthy Disciple Small Group Study and Worship Guide (LTi publication) in July 2004, and Becoming A Healthy Team (Baker Books, 2005).
+Books/LTI Publication, 2014, translated into Korean by Saebok Publishing), Becoming A Healthy Disciple: Small Group Study and Worship Guide (LTI Publication, 2014), Becoming A Healthy Team (Baker

 From March, 1989 until June, 2003, Macchia served as president of Vision New England (formerly known as The Evangelistic Association of New England).
 During his tenure the association moved from rented offices in Boston to its own headquarters in Acton, the staff more than tripled to a total of 70 team members, its annual budget quadrupled, and the annual Congress attendance nearly tripled.
 He started the Interdependent Church Network, reorganized its Outreach Ministries, added twenty new ministries, established state offices in New Hampshire and Connecticut, and developed the nationally recognized Healthy Church Initiative, with its "10 Characteristics of a Healthy Church."
 His emphasis on servant leadership, spiritual formation, team building and networking have resulted in a growing prayer movement and healthy inter-church cooperation in the region.